Does ExpressVPN Have a Free Trial?

 ExpressVPN confirms the trial is not a crippled demo—you get full access to all the features included with a paid subscription.

-ExpressVPN does offer a genuine free trial, but it is strictly for mobile users initiating their subscription via the App Store or Google Play.
-While marketing materials mention a 3-day trial, app store listings frequently offer 7 days.
-If you need desktop access immediately, or simply want a longer testing window without dealing with strict app store billing, your best route is relying on the 30-day money-back guarantee workaround.
+ExpressVPN does offer a genuine mobile free trial, but it is for users initiating their subscription via the App Store or Google Play.
+ExpressVPN’s own pages currently describe the trial inconsistently: the official trial page says 3 days, while some support and app-store copy may still reference 7 days.
+If you need desktop access immediately, or simply want a longer testing window without relying on app-store trial timing, the 30-day money-back guarantee route is usually the better option.

 WRITTEN BY MARTIN NEEDS